sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 </info>

-After executing that command, you can go to the Sharetribe Console (Build -> Transaction processes tab) and see that the _"biketribe-instant-booking"_ process is there.
+After executing that command, you can go to the Sharetribe Console:
+_Build > Advanced > Transaction process visualizer_ and see that the
+_"biketribe-instant-booking"_ process is there.

 ![Biketribe instant booking process created.](./biketribe-instant-booking-process.png)